SkylineCommunications/dataminer-docs/connector-help/connector_help/2WCOM_IP-4C.md

 ## How to use

-Most tables in the driver contain the following buttons:
+Most tables in the connector contain the following buttons:

 - **Save**: After you have made changes to a table, it is important that you click the "Save" button.
 This process is linked to the inner workings of the device:

   - Every change you make in the table will be sent to the device.
 The device will save this change in its front-end SNMP table.
   - After the changes are done, the device requires a signal, telling it to save and deploy all front-end changes.
   - As long as the save button has not been clicked, the changes will only reside in the front-end table and they will not be deployed.